Our float center, Deep Floatation Therapy, is located in a small friendly town in the beautiful Black Hills of South Dakota.

 If you're ready to get started, please fill out our float center internship form and we will be in touch!

 Q & A

 What if i'm not purchasing a mandala float system?

-Honestly we do not care.
+That is absolutely fine.
 We are happy to get to know you!
 Luke has experience with many different float tanks, and is happy to help however he can.

 I kind of need to bring my family..